-Because you cannot usually feel calcium deficiency, many people do not know when they are not getting enough.
-Your doctor may ask you to have a bone density test to look at how much calcium you have in bone or ask specific questions about your diet to learn how much calcium you typically eat.
+Because you can't usually feel calcium deficiency, many people do not know when they are not getting enough.
+Your doctor may ask you to have a bone density test to look at how much calcium you have in bone, or ask specific questions about your diet to learn how much calcium you typically eat.
 If you have low calcium or loss of bone, it is important that you follow up with your doctor for lab tests and other recommended care.

-Should you need more information, please contact our Specialist Bariatric Dietitians on 0207 288 5989.
+If you need more information contact: Lucy Jones - Specialist Bariatric Dietitian 0207 288 5989